basho/basho_docs/content/riak/ts/1.5.0/using/planning.md

 ### Descending Local Key Example

-If we're building an application that shows events such as orders or tweets we probably want to show the latest results first.
+If we're building an application that shows events, such as orders or tweets, we probably want to show the latest results first.

 For example: